- The Diving Bell and the Butterfly – Jean-Dominique Bauby

 - A Freewheelin' Time, A Memoir of Greenwich Village in the Sixties – Suze Rotolo

-Americans going there.
-They could not fly directly to Cuba so they had go there via London, Paris, and Prague, and there were some pretty
+Department's ban on Americans going there.
+They could not fly directly to Cuba so they had go there via London, Paris, and Prague, and there

-tense moments in the various airports' customs as the U.S. tried to stop the trip.
-She was actually pretty liberated before there was a
+were some pretty tense moments in the various airports' customs as the U.S. tried to stop the trip.
+She was actually pretty liberated before

 |